 Those looking to ratch around their backpacks or clamber up rocks in the colder days will do so with ease.
 Durability is great thanks to a healthy serving of goat leather on the palm and the short cuff tab helps to keep some of the cold out.

 The gloves may benefit from a slightly larger cuff or additional wrist tightening strap, but they may be overkill for this level of a glove.
-Overall, a very capable and affordable pair of winter gloves.
+Overall, a very capable and affordable pair of lightweight waterproof gloves.

-The Sealskinz waterproof gloves are a great all-weather glove, reinforced for multiple activities in the cold environments.
+The Sealskinz waterproof gloves are a great all-weather glove, reinforced for multiple activities in cold environments.

 A tough wearing glove designed for adventurous activities in cold weather, the Sealskinz waterproof gloves are an excellent mid-range product.